jaimejim/jaimejim.github.io/_posts/2016-10-05-google-store.markdown

 ---
-title: "On dropping the language part of the URL"
+title: "On dropping the language part of URLs"
 layout: post
 date: 2016-10-05 16:00
 tag: